 *Which geological features of the above description are obvious to you where you stand?

-Send your best answers to the two questions above via the "Message this owner" link at the top of the page.
+Send your best answers to the above via the "Message this owner" link at the top of the page.
 Please don't send via email if possible - I don't deal with email very well.
 For extra brownie points, include a close-up of the rock formation you found most fascinating.

 Enjoy this wonderful spot